 - Feedback records.
 Our source of truth for records of users who we have interviewed is Orbit.

-- Feedback records for Scale/Sales customers.
+- Feedback records for Scale/Enterprise/Focus customers.
 For Scale customers or sales-focused customers, we also register any records on Hubspot (and link the relevant notes/Orbit record).
 This is not intended as a source of truth for the scope of feedback calls, but rather for the benefits of team members doing sales efforts.

 - Recordings.
 All recordings are kept in this folder in the Product shared drive.
 Recordings are kept for up to 3 months.